OpenFn/kit/packages/cli/README.md

 openfn tmp/job.js --cache-steps
 ```

 The cached output is written to `.cli-cache/<workflow-name>/<step-name>.json`, relative to the input job or workflow file.
+This folder has a `.gitignore` file and should be ignored from your version control.

-So for .tmp/workflow.json you'll get a cache path something like ./.cli-cache/workflow/step-1.json.
+So for a workflow at `./tmp/workflow.json` you'll get a cache path something like `./tmp/.cli-cache/workflow/step-1.json.`

-The cache is cleared when execution starts, so all artefacts in the cache folder relate to the last run.
+The cache is cleared when execution starts, so you know all artefacts in the cache folder relate to the last run.

 Step caching is disabled by default, but you can switch it on by setting the `OPENFN_ALWAYS_CACHE_STEPS` env var to `true`.
 To disable for a single execution, pass the `--no-compile-steps` flag.